sigcsets/sigcse2020/attendees/session-chair.md

 * If you need to cut of a questioner or discussion, suggest that the discussion resumes after the session is over.
 * Cut off any questions that are belligerent or insulting.
 Please let the Program or General Chairs know about the issue.
 * If a speaker is absent or if a speaker finishes before their 25-minutes is over, do NOT start the next paper early!
 Attendees will time their attendance with the start times listed in the program.
 * Come prepared with a question for each speaker!
-You can discuss this with your speakers over breakfast.
+You can discuss this with your speakers.
 * At the end of the session, tell attendees what is next.
 * Before leaving the session, sign off on the student volunteer form.